-When an incorrect command or setting password has been entered via the faceplate interface three times within a 3-minute time span, the LOCAL ACCESS DENIED FlexLogic operand is set to "On" and the C30 does not allow settings or command level access via the faceplate interface for the next five minutes, or in the event that an incorrect Command Or Setting password has been entered via the any external communications interface three times within a 3-minute time span, the REMOTE ACCESS DENIED FlexLogic operand is set to "On" and the C30 does not allow settings or command access via the any external communications interface for the next five minutes.
+When an incorrect command or setting password has been entered via the faceplate interface three times within a 3-minute time span, the LOCAL ACCESS DENIED FlexLogic operand is set to "On" and the T35 does not allow settings or command level access via the faceplate interface for the next five minutes, or in the event that an incorrect Command Or Setting password has been entered via the any external communications interface three times within a 3-minute time span, the REMOTE ACCESS DENIED FlexLogic operand is set to "On" and the T35 does not allow settings or command access via the any external communications interface three times within a 3-minute time span, the REMOTE ACCESS DENIED FlexLogic operand is set to "On" and the T35 does not allow settings or command access via the any external communications interface for the next five minutes.

-In the event that an incorrect Command or Setting password has been entered via the any external communications interface three times within a three-minute time span, the REMOTE ACCESS DENIED FlexLogic operand is set to "On" and the C30 does not allow Settings or Command access via the any external communications interface for the next ten minutes.
+In the event that an incorrect Command or Setting password has been entered via the any external communications interface three times within a three-minute time span, the REMOTE ACCESS DENIED FlexLogic operand is set to "On" and the T35 does not allow Settings or Command access via the any external communications interface for the next ten minutes.
 The REMOTE ACCESS DENIED FlexLogic operand is set to "Off" after the expiration of the ten-minute timeout.